BSD Pt. 2

 Level 2 — Daily Driver (8–14 points) Can you do normal desktop human things?
 Task Points Get a graphical desktop environment running 3 Get a web browser open and load a webpage 2 Create a user account (not root!) and log in as that user 1 Mount and read from an external drive or USB stick 1 🎵 Bonus: Get audio working — even a test tone counts 1 Gotcha for Linux users: Display stack differences will likely humble you here.
 Also, doas may be your friend depending on your BSD — and it’s not sudo by default.

 Getting a graphical desktop was as easy as following a youtube video (specifically this one: https://www.youtube.com/watch?v=TmFl7QTvWPs&t=425s).
 The interesting part of all this is that the tutor integrates his own home-grown desktop into the tutorial.
-I got a little exited when I first heard him say “cargo build” as part of the instructions, but it seems that he has since ported from Rust to Zig.
+I got a little excited when I first heard him say “cargo build” as part of the instructions, but it seems that he has since ported from Rust to Zig.
 I personally think this was a good move, but I really wanted to hear those horns.
 Disappointment aside, I have a tiling wm with drun for software selection and a wallpaper setup I’ll get to later.

-The web browser was a simple pkg install away, so I can’t say much on that, outside of wanting a maintainer to step up for the ladybird port (this is a reoccuring issue with FreeBSD packages).
+The web browser was a simple pkg install away, so I can’t say much on that, outside of wanting a maintainer to step up for the ladybird port (this is a recurring issue with FreeBSD packages).
 Creating a user account was literally the first thing I did when I got a shell.
 Nothing to report there.
 Mounting and reading has happened several times.
 I took it one step further by getting an sshfs mount going so I could move this document around easily (I eventually dropped it for tailscale send).

 Audio worked out of the box with no work needed to get it going.
 This machine has an internal speaker that required no setup.
 I noticed it when I started playing xonotic with my son over our lan.
 15 points